rjbrown57/binman/Readme.md

 * Get releases from GH
 * Process releases
+  * Try to find a binary or a tar that matches or OS/ARCH.
+Or the OS/ARCH specified for that specific release.
   * Download releaseFile to ${confg.releasepath}/repos/${org}/${repo}/${tag}/downloadedfileshere
   * Extract notes
   * If file is a tar ball it is extracted to the same directory it was downloaded to